 One of the Most Beautiful Drives in Ontario

-If you like road trips where the scenery is absolutely breathtaking, and there are a number of stops along the way for hiking, camping, or fishing, then you’ll want to drive down Hwy 129, also affectionately known by its nickname, Ontario’s “Tail of the Dragon.”
+Suppose you like road trips where the scenery is absolutely breathtaking, and there are some stops along the way for hiking, camping, or fishing.
+In that case, you’ll want to drive down Hwy 129, also affectionately known by its nickname, Ontario’s “Tail of the Dragon.”

 One of the most beautiful drives in Ontario, this scenic winding road starts in Thessalon and ends in Chapleau, and is peppered with pine trees, towering rock faces, lakes, and rivers.
 While there is no shortage of stops you can make on this gorgeous route, here are a few you won’t miss.